Don’t use dish detergent on your horses!

 A lot of curry combs died as I gained unbelievable upper body strength creating this shine.
 Why would I strip it all away?

 - Your horse’s skin also has sweat glands, which help him stay cool.
-He’s also covered in hair follicles, each of which has its own hair and sebaceous gland attached to it.
+He’s also covered in hair follicles, each with its hair and sebaceous gland attached.
 The sebaceous glands secrete sebum – which is the natural oil.

 - Think about super dry skin that can crack when a joint moves – sebum prevents this.